LukeMondy/global_LEC/README.md

 - australia.ipynb shows how to use the same code to perform an LEC analysis on the scale of Australia, using parallel map functions for speedup.

+- ugs.py has all the code for doing the slightly modified Dijkstra's algorithm

 ## Data origins

 The data was taken from the escape models notebooks.